ifriedman7/IFotos-deployer/README.md

 - Python application (Flask) files are copied to EC2 instances
 - The container is built and started using docker-compose
 - A Nginx process is started to redirect incoming traffic from port 80 to the docker container
+- - using port 3000 directly on the ELB - so far
 - Instances are then attached to the ELB

 ## Prerequisite